-If this is your first time trying float therapy while pregnant, it can be tough to find the best position.
+If this is your first time, it can be tough to find the best position.
 The good news is that, with the right equipment, you can find a cozy position for your float.

 Krysus HP provides float pillows and pool noodles that pregnant floaters can use to stay comfortably afloat.
 Use as many as you need to find the right position.

 Try different positions